thebkv/bkv/isaiah09.md

 The old story gives Isaiah's promise its shape.

 The disciple encounters the same pattern whenever a governing fear appears far larger than the faith available to confront it.

 The size of the old power does not determine the outcome.

 ---

+## Counsellor and the False Guides

+Isaiah 9:6 gives the Child the name:

+> "Counsellor."

+Then verses 15–16 describe a prophet who teaches lies and leaders who cause the people to err.

+This creates a direct structural correspondence.

+The chapter is concerned with who gives direction.

+False counsel helps preserve the collapsing kingdom.

+The Child brings true counsel into the new government.

+---

+## David's Throne

+Isaiah says the Child will rule:

+> "upon the throne of David, and upon his kingdom."

+This reaches back to 2 Samuel 7.

+David had been promised an enduring house and throne.

+Isaiah takes that old covenant promise and carries it into the future.

+The Child therefore stands inside Israel's history while also extending beyond the limits of ordinary kingship.

+His government and peace have no end.

+---